 the sound of a car backfiring.
 A car backfiring makes a loud sound, so there is no need to say it twice.

 of her life.
-A biography is always about a person’s life.
+An autobiography is always about a person’s life.

 6. Avoid unnecessary prepositions

-Sometimes the verb is enough to describe what is happening.
+Yes, you can use phrasal verbs.
+But sometimes the main verb is strong enough to describe what is happening.

 down on the chair.

 out on his trek to Nepal.